Ensemble-Based Data Assimilation for Material Model Characterization in High-Velocity Impact: Acknowledgement

 \section{Acknowledgement}

 R.J. and X.S. gratefully acknowledge the support of the National Science Foundation (NSF), USA under Grant No. $2429424$, and the support of the University of Kentucky, USA through the Faculty Start-up Fund.
 G.W. gratefully acknowledges the support of the National Natural Science Foundation of China (52301336), Science and Technology Development Fund of Macau S.A.R.
 (0048/2025/ITP1), and University of Macau (SRG2025-00004-FST).
 R.J. and X.S. appreciate the insightful discussions with Dr. K.~T. Ramesh, Dr. Suhas Eswarappa Prameela, Dr. Pinkesh Malhotra, and Dr. Justin Moreno.
+The suggestions of the anonymous reviewers have helped to improve the quality and scope of this work.